Rajpratik71/Mininet-wiki/Link-modeling-using-ns-3.md

                |       real network         |
                +----------------------------+

 [_TapBridge_](http://www.nsnam.org/docs/release/3.17/models/singlehtml/index.html#tap-netdevice) allows a real host to participate in an ns-3 simulation as if it were one of the simulated nodes.
 It can be viewed as essentially an inverse configuration to the previous one.
 It allows host systems and virtual machines running native applications and protocol stacks to integrate with a ns-3 simulation.
-In this case ns-3 simulator connects to a TAP virtual interface created on Linux host.
+In this case ns-3 connects to a TAP virtual interface created on Linux host.
 Packets send by host to the TAP device are transmitted through the file descriptor to the ns-3 process.
 Next they are forwarded down by _TapBridge_ to the ns-3 net device and transmitted over the ns-3 emulated channel.
 The typical use case for this environment is to analyse the behaviour of native applications and protocol suites in the presence of large simulated ns-3 network.

     TapBridge case.
 Nodes: real.
 Network: simulated.